Imkehim/expedia-march-2019/README.md

 `users.lookupByEmail` - Find a user with an email address
 URL: to be determined

-It's important to note that .history methods only give you the parent messages.
-To see any threads of replies you need to use .replies
+It's important to note that `.history` methods only give you the parent messages.
+To see any threads of replies you need to use `.replies`.